-MAY IS MULTIPLE-CHOICE MONTH: Deadhead the spring bulbs, or edge the beds they’re growing in?
+I KNOW: There are a lot of choices, whether to deadhead the spring bulbs, or edge the beds they’re growing in?
 Divide that overgrown drift of some perennial, or pot up the annuals for a summertime show ahead?
 Mow or mulch?
-Scream or cry?
+Scream or cry (which in this crazy spring like I’ve had here, seems the only choice many days, I’ll admit)?
 Well, maybe start here, and avoid that last panic-induced pairing:

 DIRECT-SOW BEANS at mid-month and beyond; sow a short row every two weeks, and also sow pole beans for an even later crop.
+This year I’m trying to grow heirloom beans for drying, too.
 Wait till month’s end, when the weather is settled, to sow summer and winter squash, cucumbers, melons, or start indoors at the first of month and set out at end.
+My 20 top seed-starting FAQs.

 KEEP ASPARAGUS PICKED to keep it producing; don’t harvest the first year or two in the ground.
 Need some asparagus recipes?
-Rhubarb is nicest when tender stems are used, I think, long before they get gigantic.
+(Oh, and my latest: Easy Asparagus-Parmesan Bake.)
+Another early-bird: Rhubarb is nicest when tender stems are used, I think, long before they get gigantic.
 Water garlic during dry spells for biggest bulbs (and did you feed it?).

 MULCH VEGETABLES with baled or chopped straw, partially rotted leaves, or other available organic materials.
 Mulching 101.